 Use the Write to Depth Buffer and Use Depth Test boxes to control certain order parameters for the object the material is applied to.

 Enable read and write depth buffer.
 This means that closer objects will obscure far objects.

 Write to Depth Buffer box selected

 Disable read depth and enable write depth.
 These objects will always draw over any other object.
 They will obscure father objects that are drawn after unless these objects have either the Write to Depth Buffer or both boxes selected.

 Enable read depth and disable write depth.
 These objects will be obscured by nearer objects that have already been drawn that have either the Write to Depth Buffer or both boxes selected.

 These objects can be obscured by any objects drawn afterwards, whether they’re nearer or further away.

 Disable read and write depth.
 These draw on top of any objects of any type already drawn, and in turn will be overdrawn by any later rendered objects, regardless of whether they are nearer or further away.

-Use these checkboxes to disable writing to specific channels of the color buffer.
-The color channels of the unchecked editors will be preserved after rendering.
+Use these boxes to disable writing to specific channels of the color buffer.
+The color channels of the cleared editors will be preserved after rendering.

 When using this feature, the color in the Simulator and the viewport might not be the same.
 The Simulator will most closely match the end result on a device.